Robert Melville, 1st Lord Melville: Career

 In 1582 Melville was rehabilitated and gained a role in the Scottish exchequer as Treasurer-Depute.
 In 1587 he was sent to England with William Keith of Delny and the Master of Gray to intercede for Mary's life.
 Their speeches and manner of mediation was said to have been counter-productive.

 In the late 1580s James VI of Scotland asked him to help the printer Robert Waldegrave who was in trouble in England.
 He was Chancellor when James VI sailed to meet Anne of Denmark.
 On 11 May 1590 he hosted the Danish Admiral Peder Munk at Rossend Castle at Burntisland.
 Munk was travelling to Falkland Palace to take sasine of Anne of Denmark's "morning gift".

 In August 1592 the court was at Dalkeith Palace.
 Margaret Winstar, a Danish servant of Anne of Denmark, helped her lover, the rebel John Wemyss of Logie escape from the palace.
 James VI was angry and held a council, and sent the Earl of Morton and Melville to the queen to demand she sent Winstar back to Denmark.
 The queen refused to speak to them.

 In July 1593 he was ambassador in London and had an audience with Elizabeth I of England.
 His mission was to collect a subsidy or annuity of £4,000 which Elizabeth gave to James VI, and ask for 34 elm trees for the king's garden.
 She later complained that Melville had spent half of the money in London for the king, rather than taking it back Scotland.
 In 1594 he was made a judge as Lord Murdocairnie.

 Melville was involved with the factional politics of Anne of Denmark.
-James VI came to Holyrood Palace on 25 July 1595 from Stirling Castle, after receiving a letter from Melville assuring him the queen was ill, on the testimony of the Mistress of Ochiltree and other gentlewomen.
+She supported Melville in 1593 when rivals at court tried to make him resign the post of treasurer.
+On 25 July 1595 James VI came to Holyrood Palace from Stirling Castle, after receiving a letter from Melville assuring him the queen was ill, on the testimony of the Mistress of Ochiltree and other gentlewomen.
 There was some doubt over the queen's illness because a plot was suspected.
-In August 1595 she come to his house on the way to Perth.
+In August 1595, she came to his house on the way to Perth.

 In 1616 he was made Lord Melville of Monimail.